JonElsey/python-fundamentals-course-day2/_episodes/07-next-steps.md

 # Tips and Tricks

-These are some little things which you will likely pick up as you start to write more code.
-We have not necessarily used them in the earlier portions of the course to minimise cognitive load, but "in the wild" you will likely see people using these!
+These are some little things which you will likely pick up as you start to write more code, some of which you have seen already.
+We may not necessarily have used all of these in the earlier portions of the course to minimise cognitive load, but "in the wild" you will likely see people using these!

 * Block comment in Jupyter Notebooks using Ctrl + / (or Cmd + / on Mac)